swiftlang/swift-package-manager/README.md

 to ensure compatibility with new releases.

 If you contribute, we’d appreciate if you could run the tests before submitting a pull-request.
-To run the tests (currently) you need Xcode and a clone of `swift-llbuild` parallel to this source tree.
-Then to run the tests, open `./Support/swiftpm.xcodeproj` and from the “Product” menu select “Test”.
+To run the tests (currently) you need Xcode: open `./Support/swiftpm.xcodeproj` and from the “Product” menu select “Test”.

 > Long-term, we intend for testing to be an integral part of the Package Manager itself and not to require Xcode.